lee-b/ChatDev-sane/README.md

 <details>
 <summary>Old News</summary>

-* May 07, 2024, we introduced "Iterative Experience Refinement" (IER), a novel method where instructor and assistant agents enhance shortcut-oriented experiences to efficiently adapt to new tasks.
+* May 07, 2024, introduced "Iterative Experience Refinement" (IER), a novel method where instructor and assistant agents enhance shortcut-oriented experiences to efficiently adapt to new tasks.
 This approach encompasses experience acquisition, utilization, propagation, and elimination across a series of tasks.
 Our preprint paper is available at https://arxiv.org/abs/2405.04219, and this technique will soon be incorporated into ChatDev.
   <p align="center">
   <img src='./misc/ier.png' width=220>
   </p>

-* January 25, 2024: We have integrated Experiential Co-Learning Module into ChatDev.
+* January 25, 2024: Integrated Experiential Co-Learning Module into ChatDev.
 Please see the [Experiential Co-Learning Guide](wiki.md#co-tracking).

-* December 28, 2023: We present Experiential Co-Learning, an innovative approach where instructor and assistant agents accumulate shortcut-oriented experiences to effectively solve new tasks, reducing repetitive errors and enhancing efficiency.
+* December 28, 2023: Original authors presented Experiential Co-Learning, an innovative approach where instructor and assistant agents accumulate shortcut-oriented experiences to effectively solve new tasks, reducing repetitive errors and enhancing efficiency.
 Check out our preprint paper at https://arxiv.org/abs/2312.17025 and this technique will soon be integrated into ChatDev.
   <p align="center">
   <img src='./misc/ecl.png' width=860>
   </p>

-* November 15, 2023: We launched ChatDev as a SaaS platform that enables software developers and innovative entrepreneurs to build software efficiently at a very low cost and barrier to entry.
+* November 15, 2023: Original authors launched ChatDev as a SaaS platform that enables software developers and innovative entrepreneurs to build software efficiently at a very low cost and barrier to entry.
 Try it out at chatdev.modelbest.cn.
   <p align="center">
   <img src='./misc/saas.png' width=560>
   </p>